-Hawai'i Pacific University offers the Associate of Science degree in Marketing upon completion of 60 semester hours of required and elective subjects.
-Students may continue to take the courses required for a Bachelor of Science in Business Administration with no major, or with a major in Accounting, Business Economics, Computer Information Systems, Entrepreneurial Studies, Finance, Human Resource Management, International Business, Marketing, Public Administration, or Travel Industry Management.
-The Associate of Science Degree in Marketing is not offered at the downtown or Hawai'i Loa campuses.
+Hawai'i Pacific University offers the Associate of Science degree in Marketing to students enrolled through Military Campus Programs upon completion of 60 semester hours of required and elective subjects.
+Students may continue to take the courses required for a Bachelor of Science in Business Administration with no major or with a major in Accounting, Business Economics, Computer Information Systems, Entrepreneurial Studies, Finance, Human Resource Management, International Business, Marketing, Public Administration, or Travel Industry Management.
+In addition to offering classroom-based instruction, HPU makes the AS in Marketing degree program available entirely online through Military Campus Programs.